 - I’m Still Here: Translated from French, this is a modern-day Sleeping Beauty story that sounds super interesting!

-Grace and Frankie – I don’t know what it is about this show that I find so addicting.
-It’s not laugh-out-loud funny, but it is humorous and well-written, and I find myself bingeing it without even realising.
+I don’t know what it is about this show that I find so addicting.
+It’s not laugh-out-loud funny, but it is humorous and well-written.
+I find myself getting through a whole season without even realising it.

 Wrappin’ It Up!